-ADMC president and co-founder of The Nash Institute Debra Nash discusses how great customer service is the gateway to all things special in your dental practice.
+Debra Nash, the president of ADMC and the co-founder of The Nash Institute, discusses how great dental customer service leads to all things special in your dental practice.

 - Why dental customer service is a state of mind

-- Welcoming new patients from your first communication
+- How to welcome new patients from your first communication

-- The overwhelming importance of your team’s relationship with patients
+- Why your team’s relationship with patients matters

 Below is the Practice Perfect webinar on how to inspire patients through customer service.